whatmakeart/whatmakeart.github.io/content/digital-fabrication/3d-printing/3d-printing.md

 ### Laser Sintering Printers

-Laser sintering (LS) 3D printers use a high-power laser to sinter small particles of polymer powder into a solid structure based on a 3D model.
-SLS 3D printing can produce strong, durable parts with complex geometries.
-SLS parts do not require support structures, which can save time and money during post-processing.
+Laser sintering (SLS) 3D printers use a high-powered laser to fuse small particles of polymer powder into a solid structure based on a 3D model.
+SLS 3D printing can produce strong, durable, and complex parts with fine resolution.

-SLS printers work by first spreading a thin layer of powder on a build platform.
-The laser then traces the cross-section of the 3D model on the powder bed, sintering the powder particles together in the desired shape.
-Once the layer is complete, the build platform lowers and another layer of powder is spread on top.
-This process continues until the entire 3D model is printed.
+SLS 3D printers work by first spreading a thin layer of polymer powder across a build platform.
+The laser then traces the cross-section of the 3D model onto the powder bed, sintering the powder particles together.
+Once the first layer is complete, the build platform lowers and another layer of powder is spread on top.
+The laser then traces the cross-section of the next layer, sintering the powder particles together and bonding them to the previous layer.

-SLS 3D printers can use a variety of polymer materials, including nylon, polypropylene, and polycarbonate.
-These materials offer a good range of mechanical properties, making SLS parts suitable for a wide range of applications.
+After the printing process is complete, the loose powder is removed from the build chamber and the part is cleaned and finished.

 ## Creating Models for 3D Printing